 Instructions to the editor: please make the following changes from P91L31 to P91L54 in the subclause 9.4.2.335.3 DMG Sensing Scheduling subelement in D4.0 as shown below:

-The Start Of Burst field contains the time for the start of the first burst in units of TSF.
+The Start Of Burst field contains the time for the start of the first burst in units of microsecond.
 A value of 0 indicates that the time for the start of the first burst is unspecified.

 The Interburst Interval field contains the time between the start of successive bursts.
-This field is in units of TSF.
+This field is in units of microsecond.
 A value of 0 indicates that the time between the start of successive bursts is unspecified.

 The Intraburst Interval field contains the time between the start of successive DMG sensing measurement exchanges in a burst.
-This field is in units of TSF.
+This field is in units of microsecond.
 A value of 0 indicates that the time between the start of successive DMG sensing measurement exchanges in a burst is unspecified.

 CID 6111